Home

 Sources

-1. Software Advice advisor call notes: Findings are based on data from telephonic conversations that Software Advice’s advisor team had with businesses seeking PM software.
-For this report, we analyzed phone interactions from October 25, 2023, to October 25, 2024.
-Read the complete methodology.
+2. Software Advice advisor call notes: Findings are based on data from telephonic conversations that Software Advice’s advisor team had with small to mid-sized businesses seeking PM tools between February 13, 2024, to February 13, 2026.

-2. Software Advice software pricing data: Only products with publicly available pricing information and qualified software products within the category, as of December 2023, are included in the pricing analysis.
-Read the complete methodology.
+3. Software Advice software pricing data: Only products with publicly available pricing information and qualified software products within the category are included in the pricing analysis.

-3. Software Advice reviews data: Software Advice reviews are collected from verified users for individual software products.
-For this report, we analyzed reviews from the past year as of the production date.
-Read the complete methodology.
+4. Software Advice reviews data: Reviews are collected from verified users for individual software products.

 Project Management FAQs